Pontus (region)

-Having originally no specific name, the region east of the river Halys was spoken of as the country Ἐν Πόντῳ (En Póntō), lit. 'on the [Euxinos] Pontos', and hence it acquired the name of Pontus, which is first found in Xenophon's Anabasis.
+Having originally no specific name, the region east of the river Halys was spoken of as the country Ἐν Πόντῳ (En Póntōi), lit. 'on the [Euxinos] Pontos', and hence it acquired the name of Pontus, which is first found in Xenophon's Anabasis.
 The extent of the region varied through the ages but generally extended from the borders of Colchis (modern western Georgia) until well into Paphlagonia in the west, with varying amounts of hinterland.
 Several states and provinces bearing the name of Pontus or variants thereof were established in the region in the Hellenistic, Roman and Byzantine periods, culminating in the late Byzantine Empire of Trebizond.
 Pontus is sometimes considered as the original home of the Amazons, in ancient Greek mythology and historiography (e.g. by Herodotus and Strabo).